 The first rest day will be in Annecy before the 10th stage leaves from the lakeside town for a stage to Le Grand-Bornand.
-The route travels over the Col de de Croix Fry, Montée du Plateau des Gières, Col de Romme and Col de la Colombière to conclude with descent into Le Grand Bornand.
-Stage 11 heads for a summit finish in ski-resort La Rosière, while Montée de Bisanne, Col du Pré and Cormet de Roselend are tackled as intermediate climbs.
+The route travels over the Col de la Croix Fry, Montée du Plateau des Gières, Col de Romme and Col de la Colombière to conclude with a descent into Le Grand Bornand.
+Stage 11 heads for a summit finish in ski resort La Rosière, while Montée de Bisanne, Col du Pré and Cormet de Roselend are tackled as intermediate climbs.
 This is a short (110 kilometres) and possible explosive stage.

 The 12th stage runs from Bourg-Saint-Maurice to a summit finish in L’Alpe d’Huez.
 The route takes in intermediate climbs up the Col de la Madeleine and the Col de la Croix de Fer – both massive at over 25 kilometres long – and amounts to more than 5,000 vertical metres.

 The last week of action brings three mountain stages in the Pyrenees.
 At 218 kilometres, the 16th stage goes from Carcassonne to Bagnères-de Luchon.
 The last 70 kilometres feature three tough climbs, while the race ends on descent.
 Stage 17 amounts to merely 65 kilometres, yet 38 kilometres are uphill, so this route is bound to be the tonic to ignite the fireworks big time.
-The arrival is at the Col de Portret after a 16 kilometres climb at 8.7%.
+The arrival is at the Col du Portet after a 16 kilometres climb at 8.7%.

 In stage 18 the peloton temporarily heads out of the Pyrenees for a flat finish in Pau, which should be a chance for the fast men, before it’s climbers alert again in the 19th stage.
 The last mountain race of the 2018 Tour de France takes in iconic climbs up the Aspin, Tourmalet and Aubisque before a 20 kilometres drop into Laruns.
 The altitude gain on this route amounts to 4,800 metres.

 The 20th stage is a hilly individual time trial of 31 kilometres in the French part of the Basque Country, while the 2018 Tour de France ends where La Grande Boucle always ends: on the Champs-Élysées in Paris.
 The 21st stage starts in Houilles.